rpanackal/a2a-sample-app/README.md

 # A2A Sample Application

-This project demonstrates a minimal implementation of an Agent-to-Agent (A2A) client and server integrating the A2A Java SDK with the SAP AI SDK for Java.
-The A2A protocol defines a standard for communication between AI agents, allowing them to collaborate and exchange information efficiently.
+The A2A (Agent-to-Agent) protocol defines a standard for communication between AI agents, allowing them to collaborate and exchange information efficiently.
+This project demonstrates a minimal implementation of an A2A client and server that integrates the A2A Java SDK with the SAP AI SDK for Java.
 ## Project Structure

-- **server/**: A2A server contains implementation of `AgentExecutor`, the transport agnostic component that processes incoming A2A messages and generates appropriate responses.
+- **server/**: Contains A2A server implementations of `AgentExecutor`, the transport-agnostic component that processes incoming A2A messages and generates appropriate responses:
     - A stateless (fire-and-forget) agent that responds to weather queries with `Message` events only
     - A stateful agent that responds with `Task` events only.
-Look at the [Resources](#resources) section for more details on Tasks vs Messages
+See the [Resources](#resources) section for more details on Tasks vs Messages
-- **client/**: A2A client implementation for connecting to and communicating with the server
+- **client/**: Contains the A2A client implementation for connecting to and communicating with the server

-The project is configured to use REST Transport instead of the default JSON-RPC.
+This project is configured to use HTTP+JSON/REST transport instead of the default JSON-RPC transport.

 ## Prerequisites